 - When single embryo transfer is planned to minimize the risk of multiple pregnancy.

-In summary CCS and other PGD / embryo biopsy techniques have the potential to:
+In summary PGS and other PGD / embryo biopsy techniques have the potential to:

 · Maximize the likelihood of success in fewer attempted cycles